GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling_uncertainty_estimates.md

 ```
 ## [1] 0.0005391065 0.0007008044 0.0008625022
 ```
 Notice this confidence interval is substantially narrower than the one obtained with stratified-sampling.

+In this particular case, because we used a made-up definition of the quantity-of-interest, we can compute the exact answer:
+6.57 &times; 10<sup>-4</sup>

+The exact answer is contained in the confidence interval in this case, which is expected approximately 95% of the time.